Skip to main content

 Monitoring of Windows Event Logs can be implemented from Device Roles.
 Device Roles can be found in the Routine Store, below is process for setting up a new Windows Event Monitor.

 1. Identify the Event Source which the Backup software logs Events are under.
-When Backup software is installed a new Event Source specific to that application will be setup, and be available as a filter Selection in Windows Event Viewer.
+When Backup software is installed, a new Event Source specific to that application will be setup, and be available as a filter Selection in Windows Event Viewer.

 2. Filter the Logs by that Event Source to see all the Logs created by that specific Backup application.